codepo8/developer-advocacy-handbook/talk-delivery-tips.md

 important).
 It can be many things:

 * It could be an insight.
-* It could be a result of your research
+* It could be a result of your research.
 * It could be a \"here\'s the current state of thing X\".
 * It could be \"here\'s what\'s new in product X and how we build this functionality\".

 Start with your point and then add the rest around it.
 Much like a good story has a build-up, a climax and an aftermath, so should your presentations.
 In essence, your focus should be
-**what do I want people to remember of my talk?**.
+**what do I want people to remember of my talk?**
 This means you need to try to get into the heads of the audience a bit.

 You know what you are talking about.
 Try to remember what was the main